-• Treatment of the simulated income support for the elderly in EUROMOD
+Treatment of the simulated income support for the elderly in EUROMOD

-Similar to the issue for the regular income support (cfr. supra), the simulation of the income support for the elderly is implemented in the system but it is switched off in the baseline system and it is not included in the simulated disposable income.
+The simulation of the income support for the elderly is implemented in the system but it is switched off in the baseline system and it is not included in the simulated disposable income.

 As will be discussed in Section 4.1.6, it is unclear whether in the SILC survey this benefit was mistakenly recorded as regular pension income in the majority of the cases and is as such already included in the data.
 This hinders a correct interpretation of the simulated values.